holidayextras/WorkerJS/README.md

 ## More Effective Example

-This example uses 7 workers to get the job done much MUCH faster.
-If you run this example you'll see that the Gateway only gets invoked once, and calling instances.testIfPrime() invokes the function on each of the 7 requested workers.
-The callback fires once all 7 worker's functions callback.
+This example uses a cluster workers to get the job done much MUCH faster.
+If you run this example you'll see it run a quick benchmark to determine how many workers the browser can effectively use - it will then spawn that many workers in a cluster.
+The Gateway only gets invoked once, and calling instances.testIfPrime() invokes the function on each of the clustered workers.
+The callback fires once all the worker's functions callback.
 The Bridge allows each Worker to request work units from main thread and write their output back to the main thread.
 Pretty neat.

 ```javascript
 var primes=[];